Learn how to start a bookstagram, an Instagram account for books, with printable instructions from a professional and full-time book blogger.

-As any IGer, you have to do your hashtag research.
-Librarian glasses on: You always want to aim for hashtags that have a usage of 25,000-200,000 and mix it up with each picture.
+As with all IGers, you have to do your hashtag research.
+Librarian glasses on: You always want to aim for hashtags that have 10,000-200,000 uses and mix it up with each picture.
 You also want hashtags that are niche relevant.
 For example, I use #literarytravel and #travelbooks a lot.

 Five to 10 of your hashtags can be in the 7,000-20,000 range and another set of 5 can be in the crazy millions.
 If you use the big hashtags, your account will drown in picture overload within .000008 seconds.

-Get ready to laugh: this murder by books includes actually using #bookstagram, which has 21.8 million posts at the time of this initial blog post.
+Get ready to laugh: this murder by books includes actually using #bookstagram, which has 58.6 million posts at the time of this updated bookstagram post.

 Some large and popular hashtags to use very sparingly with posts already in the millions:

 #booklover #bookstagrammer #bookaholic #bookworm #bookphotography #igreads #bookadditc #bookblogger #ilovebooks #instabook #bookish #bibliophile #bookshelf #booknerd #currentlyreading #ilovereading #bookgeek #bookgram #readersofinstagram #bookreview #book #bookworm #bookishfeatures #booklover #booksbooksbooks #bookhaul (everytime I look at these, they shoot up too fast)